VCCE/VCC/acia/ReadMe.txt

 				  COM port mode (COMx)

-After selecting COMx radio button the COM port number should be entered in the Port field.
-(Future this may be changed to using the Name field to all specifying ports other than COMx)
+After selecting COMx radio button the port name should be entered in the Name field, for example "COM3".
+Leading blanks will not work, port name must be left justified.

-I have been testing the COM port mode using a com0com port emulator in windows along with putty.  com0com was used to 'wire' two psuedo port COM20 and COM21 together.
+I have been testing the COM port mode using a com0com port emulator in windows along with putty.  com0com is used to 'wire' two psuedo port COM20 and COM21 together.
 I used acia.dll to connect to COM20 and PuTTy to connect to COM21.
 This allowed me to simulate connecting with a terminal.